 Even during the peak summer month of August, we had this trail almost to ourselves.
 We saw just two other hikers during the entire hike.

 Hiking with Kids: Tyler was 13 and Kara was 11 when we did this hike.
 Even with Kara’s rock climbing experience we did not think it was safe for her to attempt the Forcan Ridge.
-If your child is 14 years or older with lots of hiking experience, the Forcan Ridge is possible.
+If your child is 14 years or older with lots of hiking experience, the Forcan Ridge might be possible.
 If you are in doubt, climb a short distance up and if it seems too challenging, turn around and take the alternate path along the hillside.

 Where to Stay: We stayed at the Grianan Guest House, located in Inverinate of Kintail, just a 10 minute drive from The Saddle hike (it looks as if it is no longer open).
 This small B&B has only four rooms and has a beautiful setting overlooking Loch Duich.
 We loved it here!!
 Plus, it is just 15 minutes away from Eilean Donan Castle.

 Where to Eat: The Glenelg Inn.
 It’s a half an hour away from Kintail but the food is awesome here.
 This pub serves excellent Scottish food and ale.
 Just make sure you make a reservation in advance.